liesware/meliora/README.md

 DISCLAIMER: This is only for testing/educational purposes and can only be used on your own pc or where strict consent has been given.
 Do not use this for illegal purposes.

+## Abstract
+This is a ransomware for Linux Servers, so it has been successfully tested in Centos 7 and Red Hat 7.

 ## Intro
 Maybe you can share my passion for cryptography, linux and security, if so you this will be funny for you.
+This cade was made in 2013 and forgotten, but today it's alive.

 ## Why
 * Because I like, so simple.